Postgraduate Innovation Fund Award

 Applications must consist of:

-- A two-page protocol summary including:
+- A three-page protocol summary including:

 - Statement of need

-- Background rationale
+- Background rationale and literature review

-- Potential impact on the program
+- Description of the potential for impact on the program and externally

 - Dissemination plan